eriesberg/Rockbuster_Stealth_SQL_Data_Analysis/README.md

 # Rockbuster Stealth SQL Data Analysis
-A breakdown of the Data Analytics process using SQL, applied to a database of movies.
+A breakdown of the Data Analytics process using SQL, applied to the Rockbuster Stealth movie database.